gaplin/QuizApp.Backend/README.md

 ## Requirements
 - .NET8
-- MongoDB connection
+- MongoDB connection (configuration in appsettings) *or* docker if using included docker-compose
-  - Configuration in appsettings

 ## Features
 - JWT tokens auth/generation